 The downsides include:

-Watch for part two in this series next month, when we’ll discuss whether debt relief agencies are worth using, alternatives to them, and how to choose a reputable agency.
+Watch for part two in this series next month, when we’ll discuss whether debt relief agencies serve a valuable purpose, how to choose a reputable agency, and some alternatives to them.

 Translations of any materials into languages other than English are intended solely as a convenience to the non-English-reading public.
 We have attempted to provide an accurate translation of the original material in English, but due to the nuances in translating to a foreign language, slight differences may exist.